 So, you're looking to create new habits that will better your overall health + wellness.

-Sometimes, willpower is enough to achieve their goals.
+Sometimes, willpower is enough to achieve your goals.
 Unfortunately your inner intuition can fluctuate and those goals can roll away in a wave of stress and anxiety.
 If willpower is not enough, what is?

 So, how can we turn a goal into a habit?
 More broadly, how do we establish – and sustain – good habits?
 It can be as easy as shrinking the activation energy for the task using the 20-second rule.